 Sick Time

-“Employee” means an individual who renders personal services at a fixed rate tois employed by the district if the district either paysand who is paid on an hourly, stipend or agrees to pay for personal services or permits the individual to perform personal services.salary basis, and for whom withholding is required under Oregon Revised Statute (ORS) 316.162-316.221.
+“Employee” means an individual who renders personal services at a fixed rate to the district if the district either pays or agrees to pay for personal services or permits the individual to perform personal services.
 The definition does not include volunteers or independent contractors.
 Employees covered by collective bargaining agreements, while not exempt from this policy, are provided similar leave rights as spelled out in their associated collective bargaining agreement.

 Employees qualify to begin earning and accruing sick time on the first day of employment with the district and are eligible to use sick time beginning on the 91st calendar day of employment with the district and may use sick time as it is accrued.

-TheA district employs employing 10 or more employees and therefore shall allow an eligible employee to access up to 40 hours of paid sick time per year.
+The district employs 10 or more employees and therefore shall allow an eligible employee to access up to 40 hours of paid sick time per year.
 Paid sick time shall accrue at the rate of at least one hour of paid sick time for every 30 hours the employee works, or 1-1/3 hours for every 40 hours the employee works.
 Paid sick time of 40 hours shall be front-loaded to stipend employees at the beginning of their official duties.

 The employee may carry up to 40 hours of unused sick time from one year to the subsequent year.
 An employee is limited to accruing no more than 80 hours of sick time and using no more than 40 hours of sick time in a year.

-Sick time shall be taken in hourly increments and may be used for the employee’s or a family member’s mental or physical illness, injury or health condition, need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition or need for preventive care, or for reasons consistent with qualifyingthe Family Medical Leave Act (FMLA), Paid Family and Medical Leave Insurance (PFMLI) or Oregon Family Leave (OFLA).
+Sick time shall be taken in hourly increments and may be used for the employee’s or a family member’s mental or physical illness, injury or health condition, need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition or need for preventive care, or for reasons consistent with qualifying Family Medical Leave (FMLA), Paid Family and Medical Leave Insurance (PFMLI) or Oregon Family Leave (OFLA).
 Sick time may also be used in the event of a public health emergency or for leave to address domestic violence, harassment, sexual assault, bias, or stalking under ORS 659A.272.
 [When sick time is used to care for, or to deal with the death of, an individual related by blood or affinity whose close association with the district employee is the equivalent of a family relationship, the district requires an attestation form signed and submitted by the employee.]

 The use of sick time may not lead to, or result in, an adverse employment action against the employee.

-The district reserves the right, after an employee uses sick time for more than three consecutive scheduled workdays,days of absence, to require verificationproof of personal illness or certification in accordance with law of the need for the sick timeinjury from an employee, including a medical verification or certificationexamination by a physician chosen and paid for by the district.
-If anAn employee failsrefusing to provide verification or certification or failssubmit to such an examination or to provide other evidence as required by the district, the employee shall be subject to appropriate disciplinary action, up to and including dismissal.
+The district reserves the right, after an employee uses sick time for more than three consecutive scheduled workdays, to require verification or certification in accordance with law of the need for the sick time, including a medical verification or certification paid for by the district.
+If an employee fails to provide verification or certification or fails to provide other evidence as required by the district, the employee shall be subject to appropriate disciplinary action, up to and including dismissal.

-When the reason for sick time is consistent with FMLA, PFMLI or /OFLA leave, the sick time leave and qualifyingthe FMLA, PFMLI or /OFLA leave may run concurrently.
+When the reason for sick time is consistent with FMLA, PFMLI or OFLA leave, sick time leave and qualifying FMLA, PFMLI or OFLA leave may run concurrently.

-When the reason for sick time is consistent with ORS 332.507, the sick time leave and leave pursuant to ORS 332.507 may run concurrently.
+When the reason for sick time is consistent with ORS 332.507, sick time leave and leave pursuant to ORS 332.507 may run concurrently.